How to Replace Asphalt Shingles on Your Home

 Continue up the roof with the normal roof underlayment.
 You need the upper layer to overlap the row below by about four inches.
 Some brands of roofing paper have a line that indicates how far you should come.
 You’ll finish at the top with a piece that covers the ridge of the roof and paper below.

-You will next install metal flashings or drip edge around the outer edge.
+You will next install metal flashings or drip edges around the outer edge.
 It is required on the bottom edges but it’s not a bad idea to do all of the eves of the roof.
 Check with your state’s requirements.
 The metal should overlap by a few inches at least and have the higher pieces overlap the lower pieces of flashing.
 You always want higher pieces of roofing material to cover the lower pieces so water doesn’t flow under anything.

 Once the underlayment is installed, you’re ready for your shingles.
 You will start on the lower edges of the roof and move your way up.
 Shingles need to be offset by at least 4-6 inches and should look like a staircase as you go.
 The shingles have a line in the middle that you will align with the shingles above.
 You should put six nails in the black tar strip of each shingle.
 Here is a video that diagrams how to install your asphalt shingles.